covertnine/c9-starter/readme.txt

 == Frequently Asked Questions ==

-= How do I install sample content, and setup the theme with a fresh WordPress install =
+= How do I install sample content, and setup the theme with a fresh WordPress install? =

 Glad you asked, the sample content and C9 Work theme install guide can be found at [here](https://work.covertnine.com/setup).